apache/incubator-kie-kogito-serverless-operator/CONTRIBUTING.md

 - DEFAULT_REGISTRY_REPO = quay.io/kiegroup
 - kogito_builder_dockerfile.yaml = <dockerfile content>

-For the local development the DEFAULT_REGISTRY_REPO must be changed
+For the local development the DEFAULT_REGISTRY_REPO must be changed, this operation needs to be performed immediately after the operator deploy (before the first reconcile of the Workflow CR), otherwise to take effects a restart of the operator needs to be performed to have this change applied.

 # Customize Builder Image
 At the startup a [Dockerfile](./config/manager/kogito_builder_dockerfile.yaml) is placed in a configmap, this Dockerfile use a base image called [swfbuilder](https://github.com/kiegroup/kogito-images/tree/master/modules/kogito-swf-builder) with: